 During the early days of the twenty-first century, people overextended their credit to buy things they wanted but probably did not need.
 (Credit is the ability to buy things now and pay for them over time.)
 Eventually, those people could not pay off their credit cards in full at the end of the month.
 This resulted in interest (money paid for the use of money), usually at a high rate, being added to the amount owed.
 Eventually the inability of many thousands of creditors to pay their debts put lending institutions at risk.
 If lending institutions-banks, retail stores, and credit card companies-do not receive payment, they cannot continue to do business.
-Understanding the four major areas of personal finance-budgeting, saving, investing, and credit-will help you keep from getting you make better financial decisions to benefit yourself.
+Understanding the four major areas of personal finance-budgeting, saving, investing, and credit-will help you keep from getting into a credit crisis.
+Having an understanding of these areas will also help you make better financial decisions to benefit yourself.
 It will also help you understand decisions made by your state and nation and make you a better citizen.